node-3d/addon-tools-raub/README.md

 ## Snippets

 ### binding.gyp

-* Cross-platform file/folder removers/creators are present, you can put them into variables for later use.
+* Crossplatform commands can be put into the variables for later use.

 ```
 'variables': {